google-deepmind/mujoco_menagerie/google_barkour_v0/README.md

 The source of truth for the Barkour v0 Quadruped can be found in `barkour_v0.xml`.
 The URDF in `barkour_v0.urdf` is provided for convenience.

+### MJX

+A version of the Barkour v0 for use in [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html) is available in `scene_mjx.xml` with the following changes:

+* The solver `iterations` and `ls_iterations` are modified for performance.
+* The `eulerdamp` flag is disabled.
+* Frictionloss is removed.
+* Collision geometries are only enabled between the feet and the plane.
+Other geometries are converted to visual only geoms.

 ## License

 Copyright 2023 DeepMind Technologies Limited.